 The cause is not known in most cases

 This is called essential hypertension.
-The pressure in the arteries depends on how hard the heart pumps, and how much resistance there is in the arteries.
+The pressure in the blood vessels (arteries) depends on how hard the heart pumps, and how much resistance there is in the arteries.
 It is thought that slight narrowing of the arteries increases the resistance to blood flow, which increases the blood pressure.
 The cause of the slight narrowing of the arteries is not clear.
 Various factors probably contribute.

 In some cases, high blood pressure is caused by other conditions